Faculty Reconciliation

 - Should the parties so wish, reconciliation allows the parties to work with an independent and neutral third party with no role in the dispute other than assisting the parties in identifying common ground and reaching a mutually agreeable resolution.

-- The coordinator initially meets with the faculty member to discuss conflict dispute resolution options and other possible resources including mediation services.
+- The DFR initially meets with the faculty member to discuss conflict dispute resolution options and other possible resources including mediation services.

 - Depending on the wishes of the faculty member, the reconciliation process may involve one or more of the following: